STRATEGIC THINKING WEEKLY

 Test Results:

-Outcome: Instead of implementing AI suggestions, they ran the 3-tests framework on their actual data.
+Outcome: Instead of implementing AI suggestions, ran the 3-tests framework on actual operational data.
 Discovered that 60% of onboarding delays came from one step: waiting for client credentials.
-One process change (credential collection moved earlier) solved the core problem.
+One process change, credential collection moved earlier in the sequence, solved the core problem.
 The other 22 recommendations would have been optimization theater.

 What's notable here: The AI output wasn't wrong.
 It was comprehensive and technically accurate.
-But it would have consumed 3 weeks of implementation time to address symptoms while missing the actual cause.
-The 15 minutes spent applying the judgment gate framework redirected effort toward the high-leverage intervention.
+But it would have consumed 3 weeks of implementation time addressing symptoms while missing the actual cause.
+The 15 minutes spent applying the judgment gate framework redirected effort toward the single highest-leverage intervention.
+That's the ROI of systematic thinking: not working harder on the AI output, but knowing which part of it is actually worth your time.

 Before acting on any AI output, run it through these questions.
-If you can't answer all five, the output isn't ready for implementation.
+If you can't answer all five, the output isn't ready for implementation, no matter how comprehensive it looks.

 1. What specific decision does this help me make?

 If the answer is "it gives me options" or "it provides information," that's not a decision.
-Rework until you have a yes/no or A/B/C choice.
+Rework the prompt until you have a concrete yes/no or A/B/C choice.

 2. What can I NOT do if I follow this?